Catz Bark & Brush

 where every day is a spa day!

 Densely matted coats always cause discomfort and can also cause a variety of skin and health problems.
-Matted fur does not allow the air to circulate to the skin, which can lead to hot spots, bacterial and fungal infections.
+Matted fur does not allow the air to circulate to the skin, which can lead to hot spots or bacterial and fungal infections.
 Fleas, ticks, maggots, and other parasites may be lurking in the coat causing further skin problems.

 Matted fur also pulls and binds, causing discomfort/pain to the dog when moving, playing, or resting.
 The skin underneath may be raw and inflamed and a matted coat will not dry properly which can also lead to skin infections.
 Due to matting, your dog’s coat will need to be clipped short and may show signs of skin irritation and sores.